DanLi0628/Critical-Data-and-Visualization/projects/placeholder/disneyland project/README.md

 An animated GIF:
 ![GIF](https://github.com/LindaaaLi/CDV-Linda/blob/main/projects/placeholder/disneyland%20project/map.GIF)

- - 2-3 sentences about the project
-  - written in a style that will make people want to visit it
- - links to the source of the data you used
-  - if you compiled the data yourself, describe your methodology
+Simple intro:
+Every time people go to Disneyland, they complain about the long waiting time.
+Have you ever thought about what period of the year or which day in a week will attract more people?
+Have a look at this visualization and better plan your visit!

+Link to the original source: [link] (https://zhuanlan.zhihu.com/p/96704334)

 ## The Process